remsawa/etch-a-sketch/README.md

 -Fix the slider handle.
 It currently sits underneath the slider. //OK -Fix the display of the current value on mouseup. //OK -Make the slider.value create the number of squares.

+1/24
+makeSq fucntion
+--Make the slider.value create the number of squares.